dpbmm/PythonInstruction/markdown/comprehensions_etc.md

 ### Generators: "lazy" evaluation

- 1. What is constructed is not the whole sequence but an object that can produce the sequence bit by bit as needed ("lazilly").
+ 1. What is constructed is not the whole sequence but an object that can produce the sequence bit by bit as needed ("lazily") rather than all at once.
 Consider the speed of constructing a list — it varies depending on the size of the list:

         In [1]: %timeit list(range(10))
         1000000 loops, best of 3: 655 ns per loop